ionic-atom/CS426-CoreComposition/README.md

 Attacking (Dashing) - Is done by tapping the space bar which will increase your movement, making you invincible, and it will allow you to deal damage when you slam into enemies.

 ### Main Difficulties/Challenges (both technical and non-technical)

+*Techincal Difficulties:
+	*Perlin - used to generate the ground, trees, mushrooms, ect.
+Getting a random effect from a pseudo random noise function took a good bit of time
+	*Creating Generic Codes for everything
+	*Dealing with Unity

+*Non-Techincal Difficulties:
+	*Making a 'complete' game
+	*Motivation
+	*Learning how to work together on a huge project *Art/Animation

 ### Future Plans

 	- this outline is similar to your final presentation template